Advanced Features of SQL Management Studio You Should Know

 - Add the tables you want to include, and SSMS will automatically display their relationships.

-- Why It’s Useful: This feature is perfect for designing, documenting, and understanding database structures.
+- Why It’s Useful: This feature is perfect for designing, documenting, and understanding database schemas, especially when working with large databases.

 4. Template Explorer for Reusable Code